salesforcecli/plugin-deploy-retrieve/messages/deploy.md

 # deprecation

 The top-level deploy command is deprecated.
-You should use `functions deploy` to deploy functions, and use project:deploy:start to deploy metadata to Salesforce orgs.
+You should use `functions deploy` to deploy functions, and use `project deploy start` to deploy metadata to Salesforce orgs.